hamoudi8080/Booking-System/client/README.md

 install to read the cookies in api folder npm install cookie-parser

+install Node Image Downloader, url (required) - the image URL to download dest (required) - the image destination.
+Can be a directory or a filename.
+If a directory is given, ID will automatically extract the image filename from options.url

+npm install --save image-downloader

+more about it look at https://www.npmjs.com/package/image-downloader

 # source of information and technical:

 to know the difference between routing..